-Back in La Paz, I only had 2 things to cover, but because that place is made for partying, it took another week to do them and another week of partying afterwards before I made my escape.
+Back in La Paz, I only had 2 things to cover, but because that place is made for partying, it took another week to do them and another week of partying before I made my escape.
 The first of those was the much anticipated midget wrestling, billed as "Cholita wrestling", featuring as it does women dressed up in traditional Bolivian dress, wrestling with each other and with men.

 The guys were all dressed up in ludicrous outfits, the referees got involved with the "fights" and the cholitas got stuck in.
 All were "goodies" or "baddies" as you could tell from the reaction of the locals who go every week.
 They get the crowd involved as well, and it's encouraged that you throw fruit or whatever at the "baddies" when they're "cheating" or throwing things themselves at the crowd.

-They'd throw each other out of the ring and jump off the ropes, and use props as weapons, chase each other around the arena, and it was all just very stupid and very entertaining.
+They'd throw each other out of the ring and jump off the ropes, use props as weapons, chase each other around the arena, and it was all just very silly and very entertaining.
 The sight of a Cholita jumping from the ropes (click to play below) was worth the admission alone.

-The visibility wasn't great the day we did it, but the scenery was still clearly amazing and riding through the mist close to the top had an eerie atmosphere.
+The visibility wasn't great in parts the day we did it, but the scenery was still clearly amazing and riding through the mist close to the top had an eerie atmosphere.
 If you should find yourself in La Paz considering doing Death Road, pay for a good company with good bikes and safety gear.
-Plenty of people have accidents that don't involve riding off the edge - 2 girls in our group had minor falls - but your odds are better if you've got better kit.
+Plenty of people have accidents that don't involve riding off the edge - 2 in our group had minor falls - but your odds are better if you've got better kit.

 With the national strike over and the border open for business again, it was an easy 4 hours around the lake to get to Copacabana.
 I seem to have a habit of turning up at places when there's something significant happening, and there was a big festival in Copacabana this weekend.